 On sale now!
 Order your copy today.

-The Solidarity Sing Along, the longest running singing protest in history, has endured over two and a half years of Governor Scott Walker’s attempts to stifle dissent in the Wisconsin Capitol.
+The Solidarity Sing Along, the longest running singing protest in history, has endured over four years of Governor Scott Walker’s attempts to stifle dissent in the Wisconsin Capitol.
 It all started on March 11, 2011, when a few people gathered to sing songs of resistance near the bust of Fighting Bob La Follette.
 The Sing Along grew as citizens became more and more aware of Scott Walker’s full-blown attack on all that Wisconsin holds dear.
 As public voices were being shut out of hearing rooms, and corporate-sponsored legislation was being passed in the middle of the night, voices were being raised in the Rotunda.
 The people sang songs of peace, songs of justice, songs of solidarity.

 The Walker regime cracked down.
 While the governor traveled in and out of the Capitol through underground tunnels to attend out-of-state fundraisers with oligarchs, too afraid to interact with the people he purported to represent, his newly militarized police force began arresting singers.
 The Capitol Police arrested grandmothers, teenagers, military veterans, elected officials, members of the press, tourists, and hundreds of other peaceful Wisconsin citizens who were simply using the Rotunda for its intended purpose — to petition their government for redress of grievances.
+Eventually the courts agreed with the singers and the citations were dismissed as judge after judge found that the Walker administration’s rules requiring a permit for gathering in the Wisconsin Capitol rotunda were UNCONSTITUTIONAL!

 The story of the Solidarity Sing Along is now being told through the words and photographs of the people who lived it.
 Unintimidated: Wisconsin Sings Truth to Power includes a